Morton County, Kansas: 20th century

 In the 1930s, the prosperity of the area was severely affected by its location within the Dust Bowl.
 This catastrophe intensified the economic impact of the Great Depression in the region.
+Morton County was the most devastated county in the Dust Bowl and lost almost one-half of its population in the 1930s.
+The U.S. government purchased some of the impacted and abandoned land and eventually incorporated it into the Comanche National Grassland.

 In 1961, the county seat was moved from Richfield to Elkhart.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 730 sqmi, of which 730 sqmi is land and 0.2 sqmi (0.03%) is water.
 The county is the location of the 8 Mile Corner tripoint, where Kansas borders Colorado and Oklahoma.